CPL Travis Greene

 Transported by HMMWV to the Ramadi Medical Facility, Cpl.
 Greene was airlifted to Baghdad and Balad before being transported to Landstuhl, Germany, and finally to Bethesda Naval Medical Center where he awoke seven days after the blast.

-Two months after moving into his specially adapted home, Travis’ daughter Hayden was born.
-He and his wife Jill have been busy with her and their two-year-old son Tristian.
-Travis says the home is a big help with parental duties.
+Travis is busy raising his daughter, Hayden, and son, Tristan and he says the home is a big help with parental duties.
 “The house lets me be an involved parent in ways that are very simple but allow such freedom, like being able to roll across the floor and hold a baby in my arms at the same time.
 That was never possible before,” he says.
-“We can also have people over the house without it getting congested and hard for me to move around.”
+“I can also have people over the house without it getting congested and hard for me to move around.”